Questacon: History

-Questacon's current building was Japan's present to Australia for the 1988 Bicentenary and it was opened on 23 November 1988.
-Japanese government and business contributed ¥1 billion, half of the capital cost of A$19.64 million.
-Questacon was formerly housed at the old Ainslie Primary School.
+Questacon's current building was given to Australia by Japan for the 1988 Bicentenary, and was opened on 23 November 1988.
+The Japanese government and business contributed ¥1 billion, half of the capital cost of A$19.64 million.
+Questacon was formerly housed at the Ainslie Primary School.

-The director is Jo White who commenced in the role in November 2022, having moved from the Australian Institute of Botanical Science at the Royal Botanic Gardens in Sydney.
-The previous director, Professor Graham Durant AM, retired in August 2021 having held the role for 19 years.
-Questacon's vision is "a better future for all Australians through engagement with science and innovation".
+The current director is Jo White.
+She commenced in the role in November 2022, having moved from the Australian Institute of Botanical Science at the Royal Botanic Gardens in Sydney.
+Their previous director, Professor Graham Durant AM, retired in August 2021 after holding the role for 19 years.